googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * PaintComposite
 * PaintTransform, PaintVarTransform
 * PaintTranslate, PaintVarTranslate
+* PaintScale, PaintVarScale, and the other variant scaling paint formats
-* PaintRotate, PaintVarRotate
+* PaintRotate, PaintVarRotate, PaintRotateAroundCenter, PaintVarRotateAroundCenter
-* PaintSkew, PaintVarSkew
+* PaintSkew, PaintVarSkew, PaintSkewAroundCenter, PaintVarSkewAroundCenter

 A child subtable can be shared by several tables of these formats.
 For example, several PaintGlyph tables might link to the same PaintSolid table, or to the